25 Things You Might Not Know About Niche Perfumes

 9. Niche perfumery base their principles on the original definition of the word “niche” which means limited distribution.

-10. There are factors that make fragrances qualify as niche perfumes, these are: scarcity, non ubiquity and specialization.
+10. There are factors that make fragrances qualify as niche perfumes, these are scarcity, non-ubiquity and specialization.

 11. In order to become a qualified perfumer, training is made easier with training courses, companies and UK universities including Cotsworld Perfumery and Plush Folly.

-12. Shiseido maverick art director, photographer and former Dior makeup director Serge Lutens was instrumental in launching niche perfumes when he inaugurated his personal fragrance line in the early 1990s at Le Palais Royal in Paris.
+12. Shiseido maverick art director, photographer and former Dior makeup director Serge Lutens were instrumental in launching niche perfumes when he inaugurated his personal fragrance line in the early 1990s at Le Palais Royal in Paris.

 13. The year 2000 is another defining moment for niche perfumes when Frederic Malle, a Frenchman and the grandson of Dior perfumes founder by recognizing the efforts of those who work behind the limelight of niche perfume houses.

-14. The evolution of the Internet and the opening of specialized boutiques on non French and non Italian places allowed a dedicated audience to be acknowledged by experts who could guide them according to their taste unlike the assistance of sales people from marketing or promotion department stores.
+14. The evolution of the Internet and the opening of specialized boutiques on non-French and non-Italian places allowed a dedicated audience to be acknowledged by experts who could guide them according to their taste unlike the assistance of salespeople from marketing or promotion department stores.

 16. Boutique artisanal perfume studios whose production is on a much smaller scale, and whose presence in mainstream retail stores is minimal or non-existent, are thus referred to as niche.
 These are the scents you might likely find at a perfume specialist or high-end fragrance boutique.

 17. Trends in the niche perfume market show growth of 60% since 2005 while sales of high-end perfumes showed a decline.

 18. Have you heard of Secretion Magnifiques?
 A niche fragrance launched in 2006 smells like blood, sweat, sperm and saliva to promote sensual pleasure.